ZubairKh/hrm-app-v1/README.md

 ### Data Protection

-- Sensitive employee data (salary, address, emergency contacts) only visible to managers and profile owners
+- Sensitive employee data (salary, address, emergency contacts) is only visible to managers and profile owners
 - Feedback visibility controlled by role and authorship
-- Absence requests private to employee and managers
+- Absence requests are private to the employee and managers

-## 🤖 AI Features
+## AI Features

 ### Feedback Enhancement